 She also says in her book that for the first couple of years she didn't have any form of penetrative sex.
 She only started after the change in law in Ireland in 1993 which restricted the activities of prostitutes.
 Even then she only did it 'sporadically'.
 People should think about how laws can affect prostitutes adversely and not be so glib about supporting something like the Nordic model which seems to be counterproductive.
 It doesn't make life better for prostitutes and it doesn't decrease the number of active sex buyers.

 The 1993 law in Ireland forced women into the hands of pimps.
-Anyone who could afford a mobile phone and to rent a flat could become a pimp.
+Anyone who could afford a mobile phone (they did exist then), to rent a flat and to advertize in the back of In Dublin magazine could become a pimp.

 O'Connor was quite clear that drug-addicted street prostitutes are a different population from most prostitutes.
 She listed the stress factors in their lives, drug addiction and street prostitution obviously but also having to avoid arrest and not being able to see your children.
 So to say that prostitution in itself is so damaging that 38% have attempted suicide is wrong.